rancher/docs/content/rancher/v2.6/en/faq/networking/cni-providers/_index.md

 ![Cilium Logo]({{<baseurl>}}/img/rancher/cilium-logo.png)

-Cilium enables networking and network policies (L3, L4 and L7) in Kubernetes.
-Cilium by default uses eBPF technologies to route packets inside the node and vxlan to send packets to other nodes, unencapsulated techniques can also be configured.
+Cilium enables networking and network policies (L3, L4, and L7) in Kubernetes.
+By default, Cilium uses eBPF technologies to route packets inside the node and VXLAN to send packets to other nodes.
+Unencapsulated techniques can also be configured.

 Cilium recommends kernel versions greater than 5.2 to be able to leverage the full potential of eBPF.
 Kubernetes workers should open TCP port `8472` for VXLAN and TCP port `4140` for health checks.
-Besides ICMP 8/0 must be enabled for health checks too.
-Fro more information check [Cilium System Requirements](https://docs.cilium.io/en/latest/operations/system_requirements/#firewall-requirements)
+In addition, ICMP 8/0 must be enabled for health checks.
+For more informationm check [Cilium System Requirements](https://docs.cilium.io/en/latest/operations/system_requirements/#firewall-requirements).

 ## CNI Features by Provider